- Submission deadline: 7th January 2019 (12pm (noon) PST / 3pm EST / 8pm GMT)

 Late-Breaking Work submissions consist of an extended abstract.
 Please note that in previous years, authors were required to submit a poster design in addition to the extended abstract.
 For CHI 2019, authors should only submit their extended abstract document, per the following directions:

-- A poster abstract must be prepared in the Extended Abstract Format and submitted as a PDF file.
+- An extended abstract must be prepared in the Extended Abstract Format and submitted as a PDF file.
 While the limit is 6 pages, some submissions may be shorter.
 The submission length should be in line with the scope of the work described, but no longer than 6 pages.
-References WILL NOT count towards page length.
 Any other content (including acknowledgments, figures, and appendices) beyond 6-page limit and/or not adhering to the Extended Abstracts Format is not acceptable and will lead to an automatic paper rejection.

-- Your poster abstract should be close to camera-ready and thoroughly copy-edited.
+- Your extended abstract should be close to camera-ready and thoroughly copy-edited.
 Late-Breaking Work submissions are not anonymous and should therefore include all author names, affiliations and contact information.

 The Extended Abstract should communicate: